- Applications and Competitive Admission

 What is a Letter of Intent?

 The Letter of Intent is a form that must be submitted to indicate your desire to compete for a particular program.
 You can find the form on the web page with other forms.
-Complete the Letter of Intent and submit by mail or in person to the Program Manager of the program you wish to enter.
+Complete the Letter of Intent and submit by mail or in person to the Division of Health Sciences and Nursing prior to the deadline for your program of interest.

 When is my Letter of Intent due?